shvdiwnkozbw/SMTC/README.md

 #### Evaluation Data

-We use other video dataset for evaluation on unsupervised video object discovery as well as label propagation tasks, including DAVIS-2017, SegTrack-v2, FMBS-59, JHMDB, VIP.
-These dataset are formulated in the similar manner, and here we take DAVIS-2017 as an example.
+We use other video datasets for evaluation on unsupervised video object discovery as well as label propagation tasks, including DAVIS-2017, SegTrack-v2, FMBS-59, JHMDB, VIP.
+These datasets are formulated in the similar manner, and here we take DAVIS-2017 as an example.
 ```
 DAVIS
 |----JPEGImages